activelylazy/Rescripter/documentation/tutorial.md

 ## Getting Started

 Once you've installed the plugin from the [update site](https://raw.github.com/activelylazy/Rescripter/master/update-site/).
 Create a new file with the extension .rs.
-The Rescripter editor lets you enter and run JavaScript, with some helpers that expose Eclipse's internal model of your Java code.
+The Rescripter editor lets you enter and run JavaScript, this JavaScript has access to the Eclipse plugin environment, as well as some helper objects to make searching, parsing and modifying Java code easier.

 Simply enter the script you require; then to run it press Ctrl-R S.

-All the below examples are in the demo project, git pull Rescripter using the URL above and import demo as a project into Eclipse.
+All the below examples are in the demo project.
+If you pull the Rescripter project, the demo directory has an Eclipse project setup ready to run the demos.

 ## Hello World
 To display messages in your script - e.g. success when you're done (or for primitive debugging).